Skip to content

 ρ(Xs,Xt)ρ(Xs,Xπk(s))+ρ(Xπk(s),Xπk(t))+ρ(Xπk(t),Xt)3lkYl+1\begin{equation*}\rho(X_s, X_t) \leq \rho(X_s, X_{\pi_k(s)}) + \rho(X_{\pi_k(s)}, X_{\pi_k(t)}) + \rho(X_{\pi_k(t)}, X_t) \leq 3 \sum_{ l \geq k} Y_{l+1}\end{equation*}

-The number of points on which we consider the maximum process YnY_n can be evaluated as follow
+The number of points on which we consider the maximum process YnY_n can be bounded as follows:

 {(s,t)Gn ⁣:st32n}3d2nd\begin{equation*}\left| \left\{(s,t) \in G_n \colon |s-t| \leq \frac{3}{2^n} \right\} \right| \leq 3^d 2^{nd}\end{equation*}